Concordium/concordium-web3id/services/web3id-verifier/README.md

 ## Docker image

-A docker image containing the relayer and API server can be built using the provided [`Dockerfile`](./scripts/build.Dockerfile) as follows **from the root of the repository**.
+A docker image containing the verifier can be built using the provided [`Dockerfile`](./scripts/build.Dockerfile) as follows **from the root of the repository**.
 Make sure to do a full repository checkout first using